vEnhance/1802/src/mt2.typ

 #import "@local/evan:1.0.0":*

-= Practice midterm 2 <ch-mt2>
+= Practice midterm for Parts Delta, Echo, Foxtrot <ch-mt2>

-Here is a practice midterm that I wrote to help students prepare for the actual exam.
-(It was given on October 21, 2024 from 3:05pm-3:55pm.)
+This is a practice midterm that was given on October 21, 2024,#footnote[ A cute quote from an anonymous student:
-Unlike @ch-mt1, these are meant to be normal-ish difficulty questions, not special hand-crafted challenges.
+  "lowk i feel like ur so cracked every review thing u give is like 3x harder than the actual thing 😭 but thank you for hosting these ur amazing".
+]
+covering topics in Parts Delta, Echo, Foxtrot.
+Solutions are in @ch-sol-mt2.

 #exer[
   A butterfly is fluttering in the $x y$ plane with position given by